ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

    ![Buying a legitimate token](./uniswap-real.png)

-   But if I try to buy `wARB`, even a tiny purchase would change the prince by over 90%:
+   But when you try to buy the scam token `wARB`, even a tiny purchase would change the price by over 90%:

    ![Buying a scam token](./uniswap-scam.png)

    This is another piece of evidence that shows us `wARB` is not likely to be a legitimate token.

 3. **Look in Etherscan**.
-A lot of scam tokens have already been identified as such, and are [marked in Etherscan](https://info.etherscan.com/etherscan-token-reputation/).
+A lot of scam tokens have already been identified and reported by the community.
+Such tokens are [marked in Etherscan](https://info.etherscan.com/etherscan-token-reputation/).
 While Etherscan is not authoritative source of truth (it is the nature of decentralized networks that there can't be an authoritative source for legitimacy), tokens that are identified by Etherscan as scams are likely to be scams.

    ![Scam token in Etherscan](./etherscan-scam.png)